 But going back to the social media groups, the point I wish to make is that no-one seems interested in giving out accurate data.

-Perhaps accuracy is a dirty word in this world of fake news and alternative facts, but facts matter.
+Perhaps accuracy is a dirty word in this world of “misinformation” and “fake news”, but facts matter.
 Not only do facts matter, but the way we present facts matter.
 When we cherry-pick our facts to fit our narrative, we might as well be making them up.

 With the murder rates, a common thing people in the social media groups do is compare the country of Costa Rica to individual towns or cities in the US.

-“Costa Rica has fewer homicides than Chicago, LA, Florida, Dallas, New York”, wrote someone on a Costa Rica expat page on Facebook.
+“Costa Rica has fewer homicides than Chicago, LA, Florida, Dallas, New York”, wrote someone on a Costa Rica expat page on Facebook a few years back.
 It compelled me to write back to him on the thread:

 “Average global homicide rate: 6.2 per 100,000.
 US homicide rate: 5.3 per 100,000.
 Costa Rica homicide rate: 12.1 per 100,000.
 Comparing countries to individual cities or states are disingenuous.
 Compare cities to cities, states to states, and countries to countries, please.
 Oh yeah – Spain homicide rate: 0.9 per 100,000.”